janisdd/vscode-edit-csv/docs/autoFillBehavior.md

 Automatic filling numbers uses [linear regression](https://en.wikipedia.org/wiki/Linear_regression) to determine the values to be filled in (Excel also uses linear regression).

-As interpolation is used for float values, the result is rounded to two decimal places.
+Two decimal places are used for Int/Float interpolation.

 ### Contains Number